NLC India Limited: Power projects

-NLC India has five pithead Thermal Power Stations with an aggregate capacity of 4240 MW.
-Further, NLC India has so far installed 51 wind turbine generators of capacity 1.50 MW each and also commissioned 140 MW solar photo voltaic power plant in Neyveli, resulting in an overall power generating capacity of 4431 MW (excl.
+NLC India has five pithead thermal power stations with an aggregate capacity of 4240 MW.
+Further, NLC India has so far installed 51 wind turbine generators of capacity 1.50 MW each and also commissioned a 140 MW solar photo voltaic power plant in Neyveli, resulting in an overall power generating capacity of 4431 MW (excl.
 JVs).

 Thermal Power Station I

 The 600 MW Neyveli Thermal Power Station-I in which the first unit was synchronized in May 1962 and the last unit in September 1970 consists of six units of 50 MW each and three units of 100 MW each.
 Power generated from Thermal Power Station-I after meeting NLC's requirements is supplied to TANGEDCO, Tamil Nadu which is the sole beneficiary.
-Due to the aging of the equipments / high-pressure parts, the Life extension programme has been approved by the Indian Government in March 1992 and was completed in March 1999 thus extending the life by 15 years.
+Due to the aging of the equipment / high-pressure parts, the life extension programme has been approved by the Indian Government in March 1992 and was completed in March 1999 thus extending the life by 15 years.
 Given the high grid demand in this region, this power station is being operated after conducting the Residual Life Assessment (RLA) study.
-Indian Government has sanctioned a 2x500 MW Power Project (Neyveli New Thermal Power Plant – NNTPS) in June 2011 as a replacement for existing TPS-I.
+The Indian Government sanctioned a 2x500 MW Power Project (Neyveli New Thermal Power Plant – NNTPS) in June 2011 as a replacement for the existing TPS-I.

 Thermal Power Station II

-The 1470 MW Second Thermal Power Station consists of 7 units of 210 MW each.
-In February 1978, the Government of India sanctioned the Second Thermal Power Station of 630 MW capacity (3 X 210 MW) and in February 1983, the Government of India sanctioned the Second Thermal Power Station Expansion from 630 MW to 1470 MW with addition of 4 units of 210 MW each.
+The 1470 MW second thermal power station consists of 7 units of 210 MW each.
+In February 1978, the Government of India sanctioned the second thermal power station of 630 MW capacity (3 X 210 MW) and in February 1983, the Government of India sanctioned the second thermal power station Expansion from 630 MW to 1470 MW with the addition of 4 units of 210 MW each.
 The first 210 MW unit was synchronized in March 1986 and the last unit (Unit-VII) was synchronized in June 1993.
-The power generated from Second Thermal Power Station after meeting the needs of Second Mine is shared by the Southern states viz., Tamil Nadu, Kerala, Karnataka, Andhra Pradesh and Union Territory of Puducherry.
+The power generated from the second thermal power station after meeting the needs of the second mine is shared by the Southern states viz., Tamil Nadu, Kerala, Karnataka, Andhra Pradesh and Union Territory of Puducherry.

 Thermal Power Station I - Expansion

 Thermal Power Station-I has been expanded (2 x 210 MW) using the lignite available from Mine-I expansion.
 The scheme, TPS I Expansion, was sanctioned by the Government of India in February 1996.
 Unit-I was synchronized in October 2002 and Unit-II in July 2003.
-The power generated from this Thermal Power Station, after meeting the internal requirements, is shared by the Southern States viz., Tamil Nadu, Kerala, Karnataka, and Union Territory of Puducherry.
+The power generated from this station, after meeting the internal requirements, is shared by the Southern States viz., Tamil Nadu, Kerala, Karnataka, and Union Territory of Puducherry.

 Barsingsar Thermal Power Station

 The Government of India sanctioned the Barsingsar Thermal Power Station 250 MW (2 X 125 MW) in October 2004.
 The units were commissioned in December 2011 and in January 2012.
-The power generated from this Thermal Power Station after meeting internal requirements is shared by the DISCOMS of the state of Rajasthan.
+The power generated from this station after meeting internal requirements is shared by the DISCOMS of the state of Rajasthan.